just-buildsystem/justbuild/doc/concepts/blob-splitting.md

 those chunks that are missing in its local CAS, and to store the fetched chunks as well as the reconstructed original blob in its local CAS.
-If the client requests to split a blob, but the server does not support blob splitting or if an error occured during the request, the client falls back to fetch the entire blob.
+If the client requests to split a blob, but the server does not support blob splitting or if an error occurred during the request, the client falls back to fetch the entire blob.

 Blob split procedure